CommodoreAmiga/Nanoquake-windows-starter/README.md

 __Installation:__

 You can either:
-* Make a fresh install of Nanoquake with placing Start_Nanoquake.bat to a new empty folder (for example C:\games\Nanoquake\) and then double-clicking Start_Nanoquake.bat to install in that current directory and then start Nanoquake
+* Make a fresh install of Nanoquake with placing Start_Nanoquake.bat to a new empty folder (for example C:\games\Nanoquake\), double-click Start_Nanoquake.bat to install in that current directory and then start Nanoquake

 or